Nets (revised 31 Aug 2019)

 The last item is the most important: the primary purpose of having radios is to communicate information.
 If you hear a message and you have the ability to pass that message along to the intended destination, it’s your responsibility to do so.

-Most nets are conducted Monday through Friday with a few exceptions.
+Illinois Wing nets are conducted Monday through Friday with a few exceptions.
 Nets may be conducted concurrently or consecutively on multiple channels – use the one that works best for you.

 In early 2013, the National Traffic Net started passing a weekly message called an Intercom Message.
 While primarily a method of encouraging practice of formal message handling, these messages also convey useful information.